-Full power-down mode is intended for use in applications where throughput rates slower than those in partial powerdown mode are required because power-up from a full powerdown takes substantially longer than that from a partial powerdown.
-This mode is more suited to applications in which a series of conversions performed at a relatively high throughput rate are followed by a long period of inactivity and, thus, powerdown.
-When the AD7356 is in full power-down mode, all analog circuitry is powered down including the on-chip reference and reference buffers.
-Full power-down mode is entered in a similar way as partial power-down mode, except that the timing sequence shown in Figure 25 must be executed twice.
-The conversion process must be interrupted in a similar fashion by bringing CS high anywhere after the second falling edge of SCLK and before the 10th falling edge of SCLK.
+This mode is intended for use in applications where throughput rates slower than those in the partial power-down mode are required, as power-up from a full power-down takes substantially longer than that from a partial power-down.
+This mode is more suited to applications where a series of conversions performed at a relatively high throughput rate are followed by a long period of inactivity and thus, power-down.
+When the AD7357 is in full power-down, all analog circuitry is powered down.
+Full power-down is entered in a similar way as partial power-down, except that the timing sequence shown in Figure 25 must be executed twice.
+The conversion process must be interrupted in a similar fashion by bringing $\overline{\text{CS}}$ high anywhere after the second falling edge of SCLK and before the

+$10^{\rm th}$ falling edge of SCLK.
 The device enters partial power-down mode at this point.

 To reach full power-down, the next conversion cycle must be interrupted in the same way, as shown in Figure 27.
-When \overline{CS} is brought high in this window of SCLKs, the part fully powers down.
+Once $\overline{\text{CS}}$ has been brought high in this window of SCLKs, the part completely powers down.

-Note that it is not necessary to complete the 14 or 16 SCLKs once $\overline{\text{CS}}$ has been brought high to enter a power-down mode.
+Note that it is not necessary to complete the 16 SCLKs once $\overline{\text{CS}}$ has been brought high to enter a power-down mode.

-To exit full power-down mode and power-up the AD7356, perform a dummy conversion, similar to powering up from partial power-down.
-On the falling edge of \overline{CS} , the device begins to power up as long as \overline{CS} is held low until after the falling edge of the 10th SCLK.
+To exit full power-down mode and power-up the AD7357, perform a dummy conversion, such as powering up from partial power-down.
+On the falling edge of \overline{CS} , the device begins to power up, as long as \overline{CS} is held low until after the falling edge of the 10^{th} SCLK.
 The required power-up time must elapse before a conversion can be initiated, as shown in Figure 28.